Skip to main content

 The law doesn't recognise probationary periods.
 They have no legal basis, so an employee's start date is the same day as the start of their probationary period.

-Also, when workers are on probation, you can't starve them of their statutory rights.
-In the eyes of a law, they're entitled to the same rights as a standard employee.
+When workers are on probation, you can't starve them of their statutory rights (like the national minimum wage, protection from discrimination, and holidays).
+In the eyes of UK law, they're entitled to the same rights as a standard employee.

 However, employers can use probationary periods as an HR tool.

 You're perfectly within your rights to reduce employee benefits during probation as long as you don't touch statutory rights.
-For example, you may withhold certain employee benefits until after probationary periods end.
+For example, you may withhold certain employee benefits (like development funds or, say, eye healthcare) until after probationary periods end.

-Additionally, employers are able to extend probationary periods - but this option must be written into your contracts, and your employees should be notified of the extension before the original period ends.
+Additionally, employers are able to extend probationary periods.
+However, this option must be written into your contracts, and your employees should be notified of the extension before the original period ends.

 Myth: